Elena Veselova / Shutterstock

 Davisaurus Rex / Shutterstock

-Let’s dial in what charcuterie really is.
+Let’s dial in on what charcuterie really is.
 The French word charcuterie translates to “cooked meats.”
 Charcuterie is also the name for the specialty shops that curate all things meaty and preserved, such as dried sausages, salamis, bacon, smoked meat, pâté

 These boutique meateries have been around for more than 500 years and were prevalent during a time when there was a need to preserve meat when refrigeration did not exist.
 Charcuterie has a long shelf-life, aging the meat with smoke and salt which gives it more flavor and texture, like a jerky sliced to be very thin.